Grenades fired in Cairo, troops killed near Suez Canal after protesters die

 Many Egyptians, not motivated to demonstrate their love for the armed forces, have nonetheless welcomed relative stability since the military takeover and show little sympathy for the troubles of the Islamist movement which tried to govern them.

-As bloodied supporters of Mursi were being rushed to an ill-equipped suburban hospital, people in the neighbourhood were smoking water pipes on sidewalks, willing on Cairo's Al Ahly in an African Champions League football semifinal in Cameroon.
+As bloodied supporters of Mursi were being rushed to an ill-equipped suburban hospital, people in the neighborhood were smoking water pipes on sidewalks, willing on Cairo's Al Ahly in an African Champions League soccer semifinal in Cameroon.

 Surveying the wreckage left by street fighting, with tear gas still on the air and security forces on guard, Sami Afifi, a 53-year-old driver, said the Brotherhood had to back down: